GauravK28/Soccer-Player-Detection/README.md

 - Can play the clip
 - Can detect players on the field
 - Can toggle on/off team seperation in the detection
+    - With team seperation, it detects if several players are in one bounding box and marks it differently
 - Can download the detected video

 ### Notes